SEMANTC/semantc-infrastructure-client-specific/readme.md

 Security is paramount.
 We adhere to the principle of least privilege, ensuring that each service account has only the permissions necessary to perform its tasks.
 Here's how we maintain security:

-- **Service Account Isolation:** Separate accounts for Terraform management, master operations, and client-specific access.
+- **Service Account Isolation:** Separate accounts for Terraform management, master operations, and tenant-specific access.
-- **Read-Only Access for Clients:** Clients can only read their own data, preventing unauthorized modifications.
+- **Read-Only Access for Tenants:** Tenants can only read their own data, preventing unauthorized modifications.
 - **Secure Key Management:** Service account keys are stored securely and never committed to version control.
 - **Regular Audits:** Periodic reviews of IAM roles and permissions to ensure compliance and security.